Internal Deadline: September 3, 2015

 Liaison: Julie Fry

-EligibilityAn applicant for a Churchill Scholarship must be a U.S. citizen and a senior who is enrolled in one of the institutions participating in the Scholarship Program competition or a student who has recently graduated from one of those institutions.
+EligibilityAn applicant for a Churchill Scholarship must be a U.S. citizen and a senior or a student who has recently graduated from an institution participating in the program.
 Upon taking up a scholarship, a Churchill Scholar must be between the ages of 19 and 26, hold a bachelor's degree or its equivalent, and may not have attained a doctorate.

-Exceptional academic achievement in all disciplines, but especially in the major, as indicated by course grades.
-A capacity to contribute to the advancement of knowledge in the sciences, engineering, or mathematics by pursuing original, creative work at an advanced level as demonstrated by awards and prizes and by letters of reference.
+Applicants must demonstrate exceptional academic achievement in all disciplines, but especially in the major, as indicated by their grades.
+They must demonstrate a capacity to contribute to the advancement of knowledge in the sciences, engineering, or mathematics by pursuing original, creative work at an advanced level as demonstrated by awards and prizes and by letters of reference.
+They must exhibit outstanding personal qualities.
 Applicants in the sciences and engineering will show extensive laboratory experience, internships, or other related work, while applicants in mathematics will show substantial independent work or other projects.
-Scores on the Graduate Record Examinations.
-(Please note that the GRE Subject Test is no longer required.)
-Outstanding personal qualities.
-Also, from the current executive director, the following: "the factors that make an applicant stand out are a certain intellectual spark; a commitment to making a serious contribution to your field of inquiry, the promise of intellectual leadership, and less easily defined personal qualities that suggest you will benefit from a year in Cambridge and that Churchill College and the University of Cambridge will benefit from your presence there."
+Applicants must submit scores for the GRE General, but not subject, tests.
+An additional staement from the former executive director of the program: "The factors that make an applicant stand out are a certain intellectual spark; a commitment to making a serious contribution to your field of inquiry, the promise of intellectual leadership, and less easily defined personal qualities that suggest you will benefit from a year in Cambridge and that Churchill College and the University of Cambridge will benefit from your presence there."